 Launch of the new mobile inkjet printer EBS 260 with twice the font height and large touch display compared to the EBS-250.

-New hall at the company location Numbrecht-Elsenroth.
+New hall at the company location Numbrecht-Elsenroth has been built.